 She is an experienced adult educationalist with high-level skills in face-to-face teaching, facilitation of online learning and one to one learner support

-She has an excellent record in a wide range of education activities such as facilitating Action Learning and Enquiry Based Learning, managing learning for large and small groups and in developing student support systems.
+She has an excellent record in a wide range of education activities such as facilitating Action Learning and Enquiry Based Learning, managing learning for large and small groups and in developing student support systems to encourage learning.

 Her considerable experience in strategic education management and curriculum development was developed in her role as Associate Dean for Learning and Teaching at the University of Manchester.
-Her strong interest in quality education enabled her to establish educational quality systems, lead major quality and curriculum reviews in higher education and to advise affiliated institutions both in the UK and in Sub Saharan Africa.
+Her strong interest in quality quality practice education enabled her to establish educational quality systems, lead major quality and curriculum reviews in higher education in many countries but in particular in Affiliated Practice areas and in her advise to affiliated institutions both in the UK and in Sub Saharan Africa.

-Geraldine holds a Teachers Certificate from the Victoria University of Manchester a Bachelor degree from the Open University and a Master’s Degree in Management from the Manchester Metropolitan University.
+Geraldine holds a Teachers Certificate from the Victoria University of Manchester a Bachelor degree from the Open University which is social science based and a Master’s Degree in Management from the Manchester Metropolitan University.
 She is a Fellow of the Higher Education Academy and a member of the North West Action Learning network group as well as the 'Get Mentoring' group.